ByteriX/ImageLinter/README.md

 2. Support Assets and files with @Xx notation
 3. vector/rastor diffenition and you can limit use formats by PNG, JPG, PDF, SVG, etc formats
 4. Support any use notation: SwiftUI, UIKit, SwiftGen, and custom Regex
-5. You can ignore any images
+5. You can ignore any images or sources use
-6. Any settings for generation errors or warnings
+6. Any settings for generation errors or warnings with different filters

 ## Install